jamiegyoung/f28wp/README.md

 # Type Titans
-> A MMO where you take on a titan with your tapping skills!
+> A Slightly rushed MMO where you take on a titan with your tapping skills!

 Live link to the Game: https://f28wp.jamieyoung.tech/